-- 20. Having decided to hear the dispute without the respondent's participation, I turn then to the merits of the dispute.
+21. I turn then to an assessment of the debt claimed.
 Where a respondent filed a response but has since failed to comply with the tribunal's directions as required, as is the case here, an adverse inference may be drawn against that respondent.
 This simply means that if the person or organization refuses to participate, then it is generally reasonable to assume that the applicant's position is correct on the issue at hand.
-This concept is similar to where liability is assumed when a respondent has failed to provide any response at all to the dispute and is in default. - 21.
-Here, the respondent has in his filed Dispute Response agreed to the debt as claimed, and thus I find it unnecessary to set out the arrangements in any detail.
-The total claimed in the Dispute Notice was \$535.23, which included \$18.15 in interest at a 30% annual rate.
-The applicant is also entitled to 30% annual interest in the amount of \$39.47 on the outstanding principal of \$406.95, from the August 24, 2017 Dispute Notice date to the date of this decision and order.
-Therefore, I order the respondent to pay the applicant a total of \$574.70. - 22.
+This concept is similar to where liability is assumed when a respondent has failed to provide any response at all to the dispute and is in default.

+- 22. Here, the respondent has agreed to the debt.
+As noted above, the total claimed in the Dispute Notice was \$721.02, which included \$67.87 in interest at a 30% annual rate on the \$500 principal loan amount.
+I have added \$98.22 in prejudgment interest to the date of my order.
+I have then deducted the \$265 payment made by the respondent. - 23.
+Taking into account the applicant's October 25, 2017 \$265 payment, I find the applicant is entitled to an order for \$554.24, which includes 30% contractual interest to the date of my order.
 In keeping with the Act and the tribunal's rules, I further order the respondent to reimburse the applicant \$125 in tribunal fees.